 This course presents advanced technical writing content specific to the criminal justice system.
 Students review standard grammar, punctuation and compositions skills.
-The content includes, but not limited to the following: complicated police reports where information may be obtained from investigations, interrogations and collisions and involves a variety of forms and narratives related to law enforcement.
-Prerequisite: ENGL& 235-Technical Writing Prerequisite: ENGL& 235-Technical Writing
+The content includes, but not limited to the following:

-CJ 220 Introduction to Corrections 5 (55/0)Examination of the historical context, philosophical concepts and major developments that have shaped corrections in the United States.
+CJ 220 Introduction to Corrections 5 (55/0) Examination of the historical context, philosophical concepts and major developments that have shaped corrections in the United States.
 Various sentencing options, correctional approaches and programs, the role of corrections in the larger criminal justice system and contemporary correctional issues are examined.
 Prerequisite: CJ& 101 or instructor permission SE

-CJ 295 Work-Based Learning (CJ) 1-8(0/0/33-264) Supervised, non-paid, work experience in a government or municipal agency involving the application of classroom information and skills.
+CJ 295 Work-Based Learning (CJ) 1-8 (0/0/33-264)

+Supervised, non-paid, work experience in a government or municipal agency involving the application of classroom information and skills.
 This course may be repeated for up to 8 credits.
 Credits will be directly related to number of hours worked.
 Prerequisite: Instructor permission